ckwms63/FEND-Arcade-Game/README.md

 - This is a fun game to test your ability to move fast and avoid obstacles
 - Click [HERE](https://goo.gl/j9FNQc) to play the game
+- To load the game locally: clone the repository and open index.html in a browser

 ![Arcade Game](images/ArcadeGame.JPG)